MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

     - `[Color <String>]`: categoryColor
     - `[DisplayName <String>]`: A unique name that identifies a category in the user's mailbox.
 After a category is created, the name cannot be changed.
 Read-only.

-OWNEDDEVICES <IMicrosoftGraphDirectoryObject\[]>: Devices that are owned by the user.
+OWNEDDEVICES <IMicrosoftGraphDirectoryObject[]>: Devices that are owned by the user.
 Read-only.
 Nullable.
-Supports $expand.
+Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-OWNEDOBJECTS <IMicrosoftGraphDirectoryObject\[]>: Directory objects that are owned by the user.
+OWNEDOBJECTS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owned by the user.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-PASSWORDPROFILE `<IMicrosoftGraphPasswordProfile>`: passwordProfile
+PASSWORDPROFILE <IMicrosoftGraphPasswordProfile>: passwordProfile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
 If not set, default is false.
 NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
 See Force password reset at first logon.
   - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
   - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
 The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
 By default, a strong password is required.

-PEOPLE <IMicrosoftGraphPerson1\[]>: People that are relevant to the user.
+PEOPLE <IMicrosoftGraphPerson1[]>: People that are relevant to the user.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Birthday <String>]`: The person's birthday.
   - `[CompanyName <String>]`: The name of the person's company.